Use Stereotypes and Profiles

 You can set multiple stereotypes for each element.

-You can also apply component and connector stereotypes to all
+You can also apply component, port, connector, and interface stereotypes to all

 This layer, or

 You can also apply stereotypes to data interfaces or value types.
 When interfaces are